 “Sensitivity, emotion and excellence have been very present values in the selection process of the winning project.
 However, the balance and coherence between content and form, and the viability of the project, have also been key in our choice.”
 Helena Velez Olabarria, visual researcher and cultural producer.

 Ignacio Coló, is a photographer and editor born in Buenos Aires, Argentina (1980).
 He lived in Paris, where he specialized in the history of photography at the University of the Sorbonne.
-Upon his return to Buenos Aires, he finished his photography studies at the EAF (Escuela Argentina de Photography) and studied Film at SICA, the union of professional filmmakers.
+Upon his return to Buenos Aires, he finished his photography studies at the EAF (Escuela Argentina de Photography) and studied Direction of Photography at SICA, the union of professional filmmakers.

-He currently works in the Sunday supplement of La Nación as a photographer and editor.
-His photographs are regularly published in media such as the Financial Times, Le Monde, L’Equipe Magazine, El Mundo, France Football, Society or Art Magazine, among others.
+He currently works in the Sunday supplement of La Nación, one of the main Argentine newspapers, as a photographer and photo editor.
+His photographs are regularly published in media such as the Financial Times, Le Monde, El Mundo, or the magazines Papel, L’Equipe Magazine, France Football, Society or Art Magazine, among others.
 He has also exhibited his work in group and solo shows.

 “The aspects and values most considered have been the level of formal and conceptual harmony between the content (images and texts) and the container (model); the economic viability of the project and the presence of some of the values that best define the artistic legacy of Inés Casals ”.
 Lea Tyrallová, Production Manager, Editorial RM.